NoaLand/cxx-reflection/README.md

 And I'm trying to make it as simple as possible, so that user can use it without changing their implementation code.

-BTW, in this library, I'll use template instead of macro.
+BTW, in this library, instead of using macro, this lib will prefer to use template to do as many reflection features as possible.

 ## Syntax